Member of the President's Leadership Council of The Asia Foundation

-Mr. Bereuter retired as the President and CEO of The Asia Foundation on December 31, 2010.
-Mr. David D. Anold replaced him as President on January 1, 2011.
+The Honorable Douglas Bereuter retired as president and CEO of The Asia Foundation on December 31, 2010.
+David D. Arnold replaced him as president on January 1, 2011.

 For his work on European and NATO issues, he is the recipient of decorations from the governments of Bulgaria, Lithuania, and Romania.
 His service also includes presidential appointment as a delegate to the United Nations 42nd General Assembly.
 He currently serves on the governing boards of the Council on Foundations, LMI, and the National Arbor Day Foundation.
 He is also a member of the USAID’s Advisory Committee on Voluntary Foreign Aid (ACVFA), Council on Foreign Relations, the World Affairs Council of Northern California, the Pacific Council on International Policy, and the International Advisory Board of the Graduate School of International Relations and Pacific Studies at University of California-San Diego.

-Education: B.A. from the University of Nebraska; Master’s degrees in both city planning and public administration from Harvard University.
+Education: Bachelor’s degree from the University of Nebraska; master’s degrees in both city planning and public administration from Harvard University.